ofivite/ML_in_HEP_intro/README.md

 * [MIPTxYandex specialisation on Coursera](https://www.coursera.org/specializations/machine-learning-data-analysis) - A must for beginners (imho).
 Free certificate for MIPT students (just send an email to mooc@phystech.edu), free enrollment for everyone

 * [Data Mining in Action](https://github.com/data-mining-in-action/) - ML course by Viktor Kantor (Yandex.Taxi) and co.
-Utterly amazing and highly recommended - just pick the track you like.
+Utterly amazing and highly recommended - just pick the track you like

 * [Deep Learning course book](http://www.deeplearningbook.org/) - a very broad and detailed explaination of DL